computer-lab/computerlab.io/source/_posts/the-dark-forest-autism-and-coronavirus.md

 heartbreaking plans in resource-constrained situations, such as government organizations advising the public that masks are unnecessary for the general population in order to ensure availability for doctors.
-It's likely that autistic people, who often have a good understanding of the consequences of tail risks (ex: see [this video](https://www.youtube.com/watch?v=UxD-mU4cz20) where an autistic man who works with his dad cutting trees talks about his concerns about trees falling on houses and people), were able to predict that these heartbreaking situations would arise, along with many other concerned individuals, expressed their concerns but these concerns were either ignored or proper preparation was not made.
+It's likely that autistic people, along with other people have a good understanding of the consequences of tail risks (ex: see [this video](https://www.youtube.com/watch?v=UxD-mU4cz20) where an autistic man who works with his dad cutting trees talks about his concerns about trees falling on houses and people), were able to predict that these heartbreaking situations would probably arise, expressed their concerns but these concerns were either ignored or proper mitigations were not enacted.
+In "Death's End", the volume following "The Dark Forest", an autistic physicist who eventually commits suicide is described as an "intellectual battery" used by the company he works for.

+2) That rates of autism diagnosis are an important political factor in today's world.
+In "Death's End", a character who is never explicitly described as autistic, Yun Tianming, struggles during adolescence and adulthood.
+On the verge of being voluntarily euthanized due to his terminal cancer, he recieves a lump sum of money from an old schoolfriend he once gave away a business idea to for free.
+Instead of using the money to save his own life, he buys a star for his childhood sweetheart, who then saves him life, but then sticks his brain into a spaceship and shoots it at the Trisolarians in yet-another deranged scheme to save humanity.
+Yikes.
+"Death's End" seems to make a number of subtle point about the intersection of class, capital, romance, and autism.
+To put it bluntly, privileged and powerful parents are much more able to help their autistic children find a good place in the world, while the autistic children of the working class and the global poor suffer irrevocable trauma.
+Perhaps the rates of autism diagnosis aren't really rising, it's more that good treatment for autism is expanding.
+Slowly, inside the well-worn grooves of privilege and power.